 Sometimes caregivers fall just short of qualifying for the exemption.
 Should this happen, you may still be able to claim an itemized deduction for the medical expenses that you pay for the parent.
 To receive a tax benefit, the combined medical expenses paid for you, your dependents and your parent must exceed 10% of your adjusted gross income.

-The adult-dependent exemption is just one tax break that you may be able to employ to ease the financial burden of caring for an elderly parent, we all know that there is a point in life where the elder need Home Care Assistance.
+The adult-dependent exemption is just one tax break that you may be able to employ to ease the financial burden of caring for an elderly parent.
 Contact us for more information on qualifying for this break or others.